Emmanuel College Student Guide

 Dear Emmanuel Students,

-As we kick off a new year, I hope that you will consider ways that you can "Go All In" - get involved in college life.
-Research on college students indicates that involved students earn higher grade point averages and achieve greater levels of student satisfaction.
-Your participation in any of our over 100 areas of involvement can make a difference both in your life and the life of the College.
 As we welcome our newest students, I invite each of you to actively connect with other members of the Emmanuel community.
 As you make new friends, I challenge you to take a risk in getting to know students with whom you seemingly have little in common.
 Many students who move outside their comfort zone to get to know students from different social, racial and ethnic groups enrich their perspective and enhance their intellectual and social experience.
 Further, students who are comfortable in diverse social circles are better prepared for leadership not only at Emmanuel but in their profession after graduation.
 As we launch a new year, please allow the diversity of our student body to impact your life.
 Not only will you make new friends but you will strengthen the Emmanuel community!
+Perhaps there is no more important time than now to grow in understanding and appreciation of each other.

 I hope that this will be a successful year for you as you build on your previous accomplishments and make progress toward achieving your professional and personal goals.
 Please feel free to call on any member of the Student Affairs staff for support and assistance.